 This session will address the assessment, diagnosis, and management of headache and blackouts in the emergency department.
 It will also explore the role and appropriate use of clot‑busting treatment during stroke care.
 Developed in collaboration with the Association of British Neurologists.

-Speaker(s): Dr Nicola Giffin FRCP, Dr Heather Angus-Leppan, Dr Anthony Pereira FRCP
+Speaker(s): Dr Nicola Giffin FRCP, Dr Heather Angus-Leppan FRCP, Dr Anthony Pereira FRCP

 Dr Nicola Giffin FRCP